 The rooms here come in a variety of sizes and setups, ranging up to a family quad and two-bedroom family kitchen room, with all featuring queen beds; a verandah; a microwave, capsule coffee machine and kettle; and free wireless internet.
 The fit-out is all cool tiles and recessed lighting, adding to the sense of a classy Outback bolthole.

 The motel sits on the corner of Wills Street and the Warrego Highway, giving you easy access to town, but there’s also a lot to stay in for here, such as a pool, and a first-class restaurant, On the Rocks, which serves elevated mains matched to an extensive wine list and a back bar stocked high with whisky.

 Bailey Bar Caravan Park is a Queensland road tripper favourite, known for its well-equipped cabins, crisp amenities, shady green lawns and handy location close to town.

-Arguably, though, it’s the signature dinner nights that make this more an experience and not just another caravan park.
+Arguably, though, it’s the signature dinner nights that make this more an experience and not just another place to park the trailer.
 On Sunday and Friday nights it’s a camp-oven stew; on Tuesdays, a spit roast cooked over coals; and Wednesdays a communal barbeque.
-The food is fantastic but more importantly these meals lend the park an easy-going feel, as travellers rub shoulders with other folks on the trail, or perhaps nomads heading north on the Matilda Way.
+The food is fantastic but more importantly these meals lend the park an easy-going feel, as travellers rub shoulders with other folks heading west, or perhaps nomads travelling north on the Matilda Way.

 There’s a fabulous range of cabins and units available depending on how many you’re travelling with, alongside 50 powered camp sites.